Why isn't my medication working?

 Is the dose high enough

 Antidepressants are often started at a low dose.
-That's deliberate, and it helps the body adjust.
+That's deliberate, and it helps the body adjust to the medication with fewer side effects.

 But a low starting dose is not always an effective dose.
 Many people need the dose raised to reach a level that actually treats their symptoms.
 A medication that seems not to work at a starting dose often just hasn't been adjusted yet.
-Raising the dose is a routine next step, and it's one of the first things a prescriber will consider.
+Raising the dose is a routine next step, and it's one of the first things a prescriber will consider when a first trial is underway and the response is thin.

 Other reasons it might not be working